Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Quantum Perceptrons

 where we have used the observation $2\ket{1}\bra{1}_i = \mathds{1}_i-\sigma_i^z$~\cite{gao2017quantum}.
-Thus, up to an arbitrary phase, a QP plus rotations entangles the input and the output via a CZ gate.
-The inputs, however, do not directly interact via Eq.~(\ref{eq:Hp}).
-Since inputs $i,j$ interact with the output, they can interact with each other via a second-order interaction.
-To see this, consider expanding the unitary
+Thus, up to an arbitrary phase, a QP entangles the input and the output via a CZ gate.
+Moreover, the output qubit can mediate an interaction between any two inputs (say 1, and 2) which can entangle them, as illustrated by the right panel of Fig.~\ref{fig:Universality}.
+Input-input interactions are achieved by perturbation theory such that the inputs interact via an effective Hamiltonian

-Notice that the term $H_P^2$ contains terms of the form $J_{i}J_j \sigma_i^z\sigma_j^z$, which generates entanglement between the inputs.
-However, $H_P^2$ creates all-to-all interactions in an uncontrolled fashion.
-We can also generate a more controllable two-qubit gate between two inputs.
-For instance, suppose that all but two inputs are rotated as in Eq.~(\ref{eq:DoNothing}) and that the output experiences fields $\Omega_o\gg J_{1,2}$ with $\Delta_o=0$.
-The QP then experiences the perturbative Hamiltonian

-The low-energy eigenstate of $H_0$ is $|+\rangle_o$.
-If we initialize the QP with the output qubit in this state, then the input experiences the effective Hamiltonian (see Appx.~\ref{A:UniTwoqubits} for details)